You can make good money with any profession.

 For example, you can add a blog to your website and monetize it through ads and affiliate links.

 You can add a store to your website and sell Lightroom Presets, gated assets, and courses.

 Once you have the website, that will serve as your foundation and main platform with which all other channels can interact with.

 20. Start a YouTube Channel

 The 20th way to make money with photography is to start a YouTube channel.

 On YouTube, you could create a channel educating others about photography tips, photography business, photography marketing, post-production tips, etc.

-There are endless possibilities and angles to take with photography YouTube channels.
+There are endless possibilities and angles to take with photography on YouTube channels.

-I’m sure you can think of a couple go-to photography YouTubers that you love to watch.
+I’m sure you can think of a couple of go-to photography YouTubers that you love to watch.

 If you have value to provide and want to provide that value to others, then YouTube is a great channel to dive into to connect with others.